How do I personally practice Gratitude?

 This works well for me when I am feeling down or negative.
 It helps me feel less anxious and allows me to understand the chaos going on in my head.

 With that in mind, be gentle with yourself if you feel sad, lonely, worthless or upset.
 I used to be so disappointed with myself if I wasn’t feeling good one day and didn’t accomplish everything I wanted to do.
 Why hate on yourself like that?
 You’re human and not designed to work like a machine.
 You will have bad days but like I mentioned before, they’re only temporary.
-So be kind and forgive yourself on those down days.
+So be kind and forgive yourself.

 Mental health shouldn’t be a taboo in society.